djaciel/DEX-arbitrage/README.md

 # DEX Arbitrage

 This project was created for academic purposes.
-It is far from being profitable
+It is far from being profitable.

 1. Get pairs list from dexscreener
   - Use inspect and grab the pair addresses from the html code